 And what is it that these and other terrorist organizations really want?
-Why do these individuals, among millions of their fellow citizens feel justified in conducting campaigns of murder, destruction and kidnapping.
+Why do these individuals, among million of their fellow citizens feel justified in conducting maybem and brutality?

 Much can be said of their motives, but one thing is certain, contrary to their image these groups -- especially the former student activists -- are not Democratically minded reformers faced with the stone wall of authoritarianism.